Note: Surveys are a paid add-on. Contact us if you’d like to activate a trial for your account.

 Surveys can be a great tool for including more users to contributing with data, without having to learn how to use Ardoq.
 This is especially good for gathering data from the Business side of your organization, as the Surveys look like any other google form with explanatory text.

 You can create Surveys for specific users/users groups, and they will only have access to create or update what you decide.
-Hidden fields gives you the possibility to make sure you can easily find anything coming from the Surveys.
+Hidden fields give you the possibility to make sure you can easily find anything coming from the Surveys.

 To create a new Survey, you have two options.
-Either create it from scratch, or create it “automatically”.
+Either create it from scratch or create it “automatically”.
 “Automatically” in this case, means you auto-generate it from a component and get the type, Workspace, all fields, and all references associated with that component as Survey questions.
 To learn more about creating Surveys, please check out the videos below:

 Run-through of Survey functionality and manual creation of a Survey

 After your Survey is finished and you want to share it with the contributor(s), open the Survey admin panel by clicking on it on the left Menu: